-Task / 4 Plated Appetizer Skill 34 Description Prepare six plated appetizers of one variety for a banquet dining menu Service Details Prepare six plated Appetizer of equal portion size inclusive one garnish • all plates to be of equal portion size, content, and garnish • all dishes must contain seafood as main protein (60%) of the dish with a total plate weight of min 120 grams • each garnish must be appropriated to the created dish • all Proteins shall be served cooked, not raw • six plates to be served for judging/tasting Main ingredients required for plated Appetizer All dishes must include: prawns shell on these will I please do not order them of the shell of the shell on your sheet. be issued to you please
+Task A A Plated Appetizer Skill 34 Description Prepare six plated appetizers of one variety for a banquet dining menu Service Details Prepare six plated Appetizer of equal portion size inclusive one garnish • all plates to be of equal portion size, content, and garnish • all dishes must contain seafood as main protein (60%) of the dish with a total plate weight of min 120 grams • each garnish must be appropriated to the created dish • all Proteins shall be served cooked, not raw • six plates to be served for judging/tasting Main ingredients required for plated Appetizer All dishes must include: prawns shell on these will be issued to you so please do not order them on your sheet.
+1x whole live crab this will be issued to you please do not put them on your order sheet.

-Basic ingredients use other ingredients from t match your dish. he common table to 30 Prawns will be issued to each competitor • 1 live crab will be issued to the competitor.
-An order list will need to be s Manager from each participate prior to the competition Special equipment required • no service equipment permitted other than that provided Garnish Criteria • not a herb or leaves should be relevant to the oproduced. lish/dishes been • small in size Task В "Lamb Loin" Skill 34 (inclusive Mystery Red writing to be removed before brief is sent to candidates ) Description Prepare, cook and present an oven- vegetables and Starch; lamb loin wit served in a sauce boat) for six portio • four portions of lamb loin ar • a suitable sauce relevant to t • vegetables and Starch to be meat. • one sauce on side in boat for sauce can be placed on the • the remaining two portions a with the remaining vegetable may be used on the plate. • lamb Loin must contain a co- dish • one appropriated edible gard h sauce (sauce to be ons) e to be served on a platter.
-The dish is to be produced.
-On the same platter as the or tasting judges.
-Some explatter.
-The to be plated for tasting, es and starch, some sauce ating appropriated to the Service Details one sauce boat on side of th lamb loin should be cooked served · choice of coating of lamb loin to Competitor choice (optional) Main ingredients required The dish must include: lamb loin from a double short loin Chateau Potatoes (as per given reference Escoffier) beetroot and broccoli one type of sauce minimum relevant to the dish.
+Basic ingredients use other ingredients from the common table to match your dish.
+30 Prawns will be issued to each competitor 1 live crab will be issued to the competitor.
+An order list will need to be submitted to Workshop Manager from each participating candidate one month prior to the competition Special equipment required no service equipment permitted other than that provided Garnish Criteria not a herb or leaves should be relevant to the dish/dishes been produced. small in size Task В "Lamb Loin" Skill 34 (inclusive Mystery Red writing to be removed before brief is sent to candidates) Description vegetables and Starch; lamb loin with served in a sauce boat) for six portions. four portions of lamb loin and. a suitable sauce relevant to the expectables and Starch to be expectables and Starch to be expectable and Starch to be expectable in boat for sauce can be placed on the sauce can be placed on the with the remaining two portions at with the remaining vegetable may be used on the plate. lamb Loin must contain a coad dish one sauce on side in boat for tasting judges.
+Some sauce can be placed on the platter. the remaining two portions are to be plated for tasting, with the remaining vegetables and starch, some sauce may be used on the plate. lamb Loin must contain a coating appropriated to the Service Details one sauce boat on side of the platter lamb loin should be cooked minimum "Pink" when served choice of coating of lamb loin to Competitor choice (optional) Main ingredients required The dish must include: lamb loin from a double short loin Chateau Potatoes (as per given reference Escoffier) beetroot and broccoli one type of sauce minimum relevant to the dish.
 Basic ingredients use ingredients from the common table 750g beetroot and 400 g broccoli an order list will need to be submitted to Workshop Manager for each participating candidate one month prior to the competition Special equipment provided one Platter for four persons - plates for the judges.
 1 sauce boat in total no other service equipment permitted other than that provided Garnish Criteria not a herb or leaves should be relevant to the dish/dishes been produced. small in size

-Task C Interpretation of a Skill 34 "Bread and Butter Pudding (inclusive Mystery Red writing to be removed before brief is sent to candidates) Description Prepare four plates of the dish "Interpretation of Bread and Butter Pudding" • six plated portions of your Interpretation dish • yellow raisins to be incorporated • size recommendation to be min 80 grams whole plate size • served with an edible sugar décor for each plate • sauce to be served in two-sauce boats.
-Some sauce allowed on plate
+Task C Interpretation of a "Bread and Butter Pudding (inclusive Mystery Red writing to be removed before brief is sent to candidates) Skill 34 Description Prepare four plates of the dish "Interpret Butter Pudding" • six plated portions of your Interpret yellow raisins to be incorporate • size recommendation to be minimize • served with an edible sugar décount of the sauce to be served in two-sauce allowed on plate oretation dish ed 80 grams whole plate or for each plate